alohamora/movie-book-recommendation-services/README.md

 # SE-project
-A movie and book recommendation website with collaborative filtering
+A movie and book recommendation website with collaborative filtering which generates recommendations based on user's rating in both the domains(movies and books)

 # Installation instructions
 ## backend